cockroachdb/docs/v20.1/create-security-certificates-openssl.md

     $ echo '01' > serial.txt
     ~~~

-### Create the certificate and key pairs for nodes
+### Step 2.
+Create the certificate and key pairs for nodes

 In the following steps, replace the placeholder text in the code with the actual username and node address.